Applying a risk-based approach to cyber security

 Monitor the system, and associated cyber threats, security risks and security controls, on an ongoing basis.

-Regular monitoring of cyber threats, security risks and security controls associated with a system is essential to maintaining its security posture.
+Regular monitoring of cyber threats, security risks and security controls associated with a system and its operating environment is essential to maintaining its security posture.
 In doing so, specific events may necessitate additional risk assessments.
 Such events may include:

 - changes in security policies relating to the system